-Having completed the Fundy Trail Parkway drive on our recent East Coast Canada road trip, we have put together the ultimate guide to the Fundy Trail Parkway including the best stops along the way to help the whole family make the most of your trip!
+Having completed the Fundy Trail Parkway drive on our recent Atlantic Canada road trip, we have put together the ultimate guide to the Fundy Trail Parkway including the best stops along the way to help the whole family make the most of your trip!

-The Fundy Trail Parkway stretches along the Bay of Fundy coast, between the towns of St Martin’s and Alma.
-The parkway has two entrances and is accessible either from the west or from the east side.
+The Fundy Trail Parkway stretches along the Bay of Fundy coast in southern New Brunswick, between the towns of St Martin’s and Alma.
+Part of the Trans Canada Trail, the gated park has two entrances and is accessible either from the west or from the east side.